annaemitchell/Capstone/README.md

 ## Modeling with Bahdanua Attention
 _Think for a minute -  what would you pay attention to more: a news article, or the notes for a test tomorrow?_
 _Of course, you would pay attention to the notes.
 The reason is because you learn with a greater focus on keywords to help you remember a simple or complex concept.
-The same applies to any deep learning task where we want to focus on a particual area of interest.
+The same applies to any deep learning task where we want to focus on a particular area of interest.
 This is how attention modeling works._

 The basic idea of Attention mechanism is to avoid attempting to learn a single vector representation for each sentence, instead, it pays attention to specific input vectors of the input sequence based on the attention weights.